Overview

 Publications from Kent Island Savannah Sparrow Research

 29. Spina, HA, Newman, AEM, Wheelwright, NT, Mennill, DJ, Doucet, SM, Burant, JB, Dobney, SL, Mueller, SD, Mitchell, GW & Norris, DR. 2025.
 Causes and consequences of within-population variation in inter-brood interval of a migratory songbird.
-Accepted pending minor revisions: Ibis
+In press: Ibis

 28. Mueller, SD**, Mennill, DJ, Doucet, SM, Dobney, SL, Spina, HA** & Norris, DR. 2025.
 Environmental conditions and individual characteristics influence movement patterns of juvenile Passerculus sandwichensis (Savannah sparrow) throughout the post-fledging period.
 In press: Ornithology